DevExpress-Examples/how-to-show-a-pdf-file-in-the-pdfviewer-winforms/Readme.md

 # How to Show a PDF File in the WinForms PDF Viewer

 The following example illustrates how to load an existing PDF file into the [WinForms PDFViewer](https://www.devexpress.com/products/net/controls/winforms/pdf-viewer/) control by the [PdfViewer.LoadDocument](https://docs.devexpress.com/windowsforms/devexpress.xtrapdfviewer.pdfviewer.loaddocument.overloads) method call.
+Use the corresponding ribbon buttons to load a document from a file or from a stream.

 # Files to Look at